-The Tirimbina Biological Reserve, located in the area called “Sarapiqui”, is one of our favorite places to take our customers because of several reasons.
-Even though Sarapiqui is not one of those touristic attractions that one would see all over the internet, it is a very good place to see the real-not so touristy Costa Rica, because the reserve is close to the village of “La Virgen de Sarapiqui”, a very small town with hardly any tourism there.
-The reserve itself is a non-profit organization that invests all of the funds they generate in scientific research mainly in mammals, bats and butterflies.
+The Tirimbina Biological Reserve itself is a non-profit organization that invests all of the funds they generate in Science studies mainly in mammals, bats and butterflies.
 That’s another reason we like to take our customers there, because we are actually taking our visitors to a very beautiful rainforest that we know they will like and at the same time, we are contributing with science studies; that’s what we would call in Costa Rica “killing 2 birds with one stone”.

-Another reason is because the place is VERY good for the observation of rainforest animals; it is very common to see howler monkeys, white faced capuchin monkeys, sloths, LOTS of toucans (we call Sarapiqui “toucan land”), iguanas, colorful frogs among others, and I’ve even seen the biologists capturing kinkajous, bats and other rare animals with their traps in the reserve, to be able to do studies on them.
+Another reason is because the Tirimbina Biological Reserve is VERY good for the observation of wildlife; it is very common to see lots of rainforest animals, such as howler monkeys, white faced capuchin monkeys, sloths, LOTS of toucans (we call Sarapiqui “toucan land”), iguanas, colorful frogs among others, and I’ve even seen the biologists capturing kinkajous, bats and other rare animals with their traps in the reserve, to be able to do studies on them.

-One last interesting thing about the Tirimbina Biological Reserve, is that in order to enter the reserve you would have to cross a very large 264 meters (800 feet roughly) hanging bridge over the Sarapiqui River, a great place to take pictures and if you are lucky, you might see some wild animals at eye level on the trees next to the bridge, or monkeys right on the bridge, which is something very common!
+One last interesting thing about the Tirimbina Biological Reserve, is that in order to enter the reserve you would have to cross a very large 264 meters (800 feet roughly) hanging bridge over the Sarapiqui River.
+This hanging bridge is a great place to take pictures and if you are lucky, you might see some wild animals at eye level on the trees next to the hanging bridge, or monkeys right on the bridge, which is something very common!

 Follow us on Facebook to see great pictures and information about Costa Rica